PurpleHexagon/Lettus-Grow-Test/README.md

 Extras:

 - [ ] Serializers
-- [ ] Add Validation and filtering
+- [ ] Add Validation and filtering - In Progress
 - [ ] Resource usage for grow plan
 - [ ] Sowing Schedule and yield forecasting
 - [ ] Add image to Crop